 Youth media empowers students to use their voice, engage with people outside your school walls, discover new ideas and tell important stories.
 StoryMaker gives you the tools: lesson plans, projects, explainers and other resources proven to increase critical thinking, curiosity and civic engagement.
-Begin your storytelling journey with the starter goals listed below, including: Teach Media Literacy Skills, Increase Civic Engagement, Build STEM and Science Journalism Skills, Experiment with Storytelling Formats, Activate and Amplify Student Voice, Motivate with Culturally Responsive Projects, and Start a Broadcast Program.
+Begin your storytelling journey with the starter goals listed below, including: Teach Media Literacy Skills, Increase Civic Engagement, Explore Science Journalism and STEM , Experiment with Storytelling Formats, Activate and Amplify Student Voice, Motivate with Culturally Responsive Projects, and Start a Broadcast Program.

 ADVANCED SKILL LEVEL: Long-term prompts (6-8 weeks) where students complete a full news package with multiple interviews, b-roll and in-depth storytelling.
 Students work together to complete multiple revisions.